cp3402-students/project-2025-tr1-jcua-team5/README.md

 - Custom page templates for different types of content.
 - Page templates for different types of content.

-To customise the theme, the theme files can be editted directly.
+To customise the theme, the theme files can be edited directly.
 A child theme would be more beneficial for more drastic changes to the template and content.

 ## Important Documentation
-deployment.md - Guides new team members or developers in updating, testing and deploying themes locally before publishing them to live sites. theme.md:
+*deployment.md* - Guides new team members or developers in updating, testing and deploying themes locally before publishing them to live sites. theme.md: Guides developers in updating the custom theme based on 'underscores'.
+It highlights the key files to edit, explains design decisions and contains tips for customising styles and functionality.